Salisbury Baroque logo

 By the mid 18th Century the non-expressive plucked sound of the harpsichord was under threat from a new invention which could play “piano e forte”.
 By replacing the quill plectra of the harpsichord with a hammer and a very clever escapement mechanism, a whole new sound world opened up.
 Harpsichord makers made a valiant last ditch attempt to compete with the newfangled fortepiano, adding extra registers, different materials for plectra, knee levers for rapid changes of registration and even swell mechanisms.
 However, the sound and dynamic range of the piano won the day and the composers of the day quickly latched onto it and the Classical period was born.

-Salisbury Baroque's next orchestral concert is a programme led by Theresa Caudle, at 4pm on Sunday 7th July 2024 at The Medieval Hall, Salisbury.
+Salisbury Baroque's next orchestral concert is at 4pm on Sunday 2nd March 2025 at St. Martin's Church, Salisbury.

 Full details and details of all our concerts are on the Concerts & Tickets page.